A-Z

 Circuit de Barcelona-Catalunya.
 4.657 km.
 16 corners.
 Built for punishment.

-The Circuit de Barcelona-Catalunya sits in Montmelo, 30 kilometres north of Barcelona in the Valles Oriental region of Catalonia.
-It was purpose-built for the 1991 Spanish Grand Prix and has hosted every edition since, making it one of the longest-standing permanent fixtures on the modern F1 calendar.
-It is also the circuit where teams spend the most development time - pre-season testing has been staged here every year since 1995, meaning every team arrives at the race weekend with a detailed understanding of the track surface, the tyre behaviour and the aerodynamic demands.
+The Circuit de Barcelona-Catalunya sits in Montmeló, 30 kilometres north of Barcelona in the Valles Oriental region of Catalonia.
+It was purpose-built for the 1991 Spanish Grand Prix and hosted every edition through to 2026, making it one of the longest-standing fixtures of the modern era.
+It is also the circuit where teams spend the most development time.
+Pre-season testing has been staged here since the mid-1990s, so every team arrives with a detailed understanding of the track surface, the tyre behaviour and the aerodynamic demands.

 The lap begins with a fast right-left complex through Turns 1 and 2 before opening onto the main straight, which provides the primary overtaking opportunity under Active Aero.
-Turn 3 is a flat-out right-hander at close to 200km/h that begins the sustained high-speed loading sequence across Sector 2.
+Turn 3 is a flat-out right-hander at close to 200km/h that begins the sustained high-speed loading across Sector 2.
 Turns 4 through 9 form a series of medium and high-speed corners that place continuous lateral stress on the front tyres, particularly the front-left, for an extended period.
-This is the defining characteristic of the circuit from a tyre strategy perspective.
-Turn 10 is the final chicane before the back straight, which provides the second Active Aero overtaking zone, and the lap closes through a tight final section into Turn 16 before the start-finish line.
+This is the defining characteristic of the circuit.
+Turn 10 is the final chicane before the back straight, which provides the second Active Aero zone, and the lap closes through a tight final section into Turn 16.

-Track temperatures at Barcelona in June regularly reach 45-55°C. Combined with the high-speed corner loading and abrasive tarmac, front tyre deg is higher here than at almost any other circuit on the calendar.
-The optimal stint length, compound selection and timing of the pit stop are all directly shaped by how quickly the front-left falls off the performance cliff - and that rate varies by car, by setup and by how aggressively the driver pushes through Sector 2.
+Track temperatures at Barcelona in June regularly reach 45 to 55 Celsius.
+In 2026 they sat above 50 before the formation lap.
+Combined with the high-speed corner loading and abrasive tarmac, front tyre degradation here is higher than at almost any other circuit.
+The optimal stint length, compound choice and timing of the pit stops are all shaped by how quickly the front-left falls off the cliff, and that rate varies by car, by setup and by how hard the driver pushes through Sector 2.

 StatDetail